Teradata/covalent/src/platform/core/README.md

 #### td-layout-nav

-`<toolbar-content>` is used to include items in the toolbar.
+`<div toolbar-content>` is used to include items in the toolbar.

 #### td-layout-nav-list

 `<md-nav-list list-items>` is used to include items in the left side list.
-`<list-toolbar-content>` is used to include items in the left side toolbar.
+`<div list-toolbar-content>` is used to include items in the left side toolbar.
 `<div nav-toolbar-content>` is used to include items in the right side toolbar.

 #### td-layout-card-over